Zero Escape: Virtue's Last Reward: Release

 To promote the game, Chunsoft released an original video animation in December 2011.
 Created by the Japanese animation studio Gonzo, it serves as an introduction to the game, showcasing the characters and the basic Ambidex Game rules.
 As well as the video animation, a Flash game was produced and made available on the Japanese Virtue's Last Reward website.
 The gameplay of the Flash game has the player attempt to open a metal door by quickly clicking on it.
 As the door begins to open, Clover is revealed on the other side, and the player begins clicking on her breasts.
 Richard Eisenbeis of Kotaku was perplexed by the Flash game: "As it is pretty much the antithesis of everything presented in Virtue's Last Reward, I truly wonder how this Flash game is supposed to convince anyone to play the full title.
 Perhaps it's just due to a [public relations] department following the old adage: 'sex sells'".

 Virtue's Last Reward was released in Japan on February 16, 2012.
 In its first week of release, the Nintendo 3DS version sold 9,307 copies while the PlayStation Vita version sold 6,538 copies.
 The game was released in North America on October 23, and in Europe on November 23; this was the first Zero Escape game to be released in Europe.
 People who pre-ordered the North American version of the game through Amazon.com received a replica of the bracelet that the characters wear; a similar pre-order bonus had been given out for Nine Hours, Nine Persons, Nine Doors.
 The bracelets could later be purchased through the Aksys Games store, with all proceeds going to the American Red Cross and Hurricane Sandy relief.

 Shortly after the game's release in North America, a game-breaking glitch was discovered in the Nintendo 3DS version: saving one's progress during specific Escape sections could corrupt the save file, forcing one to restart the game from the beginning.
 In response, Aksys Games recommended that players avoid saving during Escape sections.
-By 2013, Aksys Games announced that the glitch had been patched in the Nintendo eShop version, but some players continued to report that the glitch still existed.
+By 2013, Aksys Games stated that the glitch had been patched in the Nintendo eShop version, but some players continued to report that the glitch still existed.

 Zero Escape: The Nonary Games, a bundle that contains remastered versions of Nine Hours, Nine Persons, Nine Doors and Virtue's Last Reward, was released for Microsoft Windows, PlayStation 4 and PlayStation Vita in the West on March 24, 2017.
 People who purchased the Windows version through Steam in its first week of release received a complimentary soundtrack, with songs from Nine Hours, Nine Persons, Nine Doors and Virtue's Last Reward.
 In Japan, the Microsoft Windows version was released on March 25, while the console versions were released on April 13.
 The European PlayStation Vita version was released on December 15.
 The Nonary Games was later released for Xbox One on March 22, 2022, and was added to the Xbox Game Pass service for console, PC and cloud on the same date.